Synonyms: Symbols bar, toolbox, command bar tab

 With the virtual cursor:

-• JAWS: Toolbar with [amount] buttons … toolbar end
+• JAWS: Toolbar with [amount] controls … toolbar end

 There is no element for toolbars in HTML.
 Instead of this, buttons and other control elements can be grouped in a list (<menu> and <li>), a labeled region (e.g. <section>) or form field group (<fieldset>, labeled with <legend>).
 The navigation between the elements then takes place with the TAB key and not the arrow keys.
 To support the efficient keyboard navigation, it should be possible to skip the region and/or form field group (see practical tip on efficient navigation).